TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

 :::

 ::: info
-While custom blocks open a lot of doors for what you can do with BlockNote, we're still working on improving the API and there are a few limitations for the kinds of blocks you can create.
+While custom blocks open a lot of doors for what you can do with BlockNote, we're still working on the API and there are a few limitations for the kinds of blocks you can create.

 We'd love to hear your feedback on Github or in our Discord community!
 :::